Cliques in Paley graphs of square order and in Peisert graphs: Acknowledgments

 \section{Acknowledgments}

-The second author is supported by Natural Science Fundation of Hebei Province (A2023205045).
+The second author is supported by Natural Science Foundation of Hebei Province (A2023205045).
 The third author and the fourth author thank Hebei Normal University for hospitality on their visit with the second author in August 2023, where this project initiated.
 The fourth author also thanks Greg Martin and Venkata Raghu Tej Pantangi for helpful discussions.
+The authors are also grateful to anonymous referees for their valuable comments and corrections.